Lease or Rent a Business Printer

 - Installation and user training

-- Flexibility in rental/leasing contracts regarding early return of hardware
+- Flexibility in business printer rental/leasing contracts regarding early return of hardware

 - Duration of the contract